plandes/deepnlp/doc/md/clickbate.md

 workers to use during batching.

-The `cb_batch_mappings` section indicates to reuse the text classification mappings from the `classify.conf` resource library, and the more general language features (such as spaCy parsed vectorized data) from the `lang-batch.yml` resource library.
+The `cb_batch_mappings` section indicates to reuse the text classification mappings from the [classify resource library], and the more general language features (such as spaCy parsed vectorized data) from the [lang-batch resource library].

 ### Natural Language Processing

-The `doc_parser` section tells the parser to create instances of a different class that what was defined in its resource library (`FeatureDocument`) using the classification resource library set up (loaded by the `classify.conf` resource library by [app.conf]).
+The `doc_parser` section tells the parser to create instances of a different class that what was defined in its resource library (`FeatureDocument`) using the classification resource library set up (loaded by the [classify resource library] by [app.conf]).
 The class we provide for this example contains an attribute to carry a label for our text classification task.

-The `classify_label_vectorizer` comes from the `feature.conf` resource library, which needs the output nominal label names for encoding/vectorization.
+The `classify_label_vectorizer` comes from the [feature resource library], which needs the output nominal label names for encoding/vectorization.